Experience A Weekend in Oxford

 Kickstart your weekend in the heart of it all.
 Get your bearings by climbing the tower of the University Church of St Mary the Virgin for the highest view over Oxford’s skyline.
 As you exit the church, take a stroll around cobbled Radcliffe Square to drink in 360° views of the Radcliffe Camera, part of the University of Oxford’s Bodleian Libraries.

 To maximise your time, pre-book an Oxford Official Walking Tour for a guided walking tour around more of Oxford’s iconic sites and locations.
-Tours are led by accredited guides and usually include entry into one of the University of Oxford’s 39 colleges.
+Tours are led by friendly and knowledgeable guides who will tell you all the hidden secrets and quirky stories of the city and the University of Oxford’s 39 colleges.

 Alternatively, if you don’t want to walk, the City Sightseeing open top bus tour is a great way to see Oxford.
 Listen to your guide as you are driven around, with the option to hop-on and hop-off at 20 different stops across the city.